profgarrett/jsgames/README.md

 # JS Games

-This project provides a set of Javascript games and tutorials.
+This is a research project from Nathan Garrett.
+It provide a set of Excel tutorials.

-## Getting Started

-Requires a server with Node.js installed and a MySql server.

 ### Installing

+Install Node.js, MySql, npm, ts-node, and nodemon globally.

 Load code
 ```